 You must not commence your project until you execute a grant agreement with the Commonwealth.
+We will not make any payments to you for any expenditure you have incurred prior to the execution of your grant agreement.

 6. The assessment criteria